1. pl

 Relive the darkest moments of David’s life as you explore terrifying locations, gather clues about his past, and solve puzzles left behind by a deranged murderer playing with his sanity.

-While working on Don't be Afraid 2, I served as the story designer.
-I created the protagonist David’s story from scratch.
-Since this title is a continuation of an existing game and Part II follows the same main character, an additional challenge was to establish a believable connection between both parts.
+During the development of Don't be Afraid 2, I served as the story director.
+I created the foundation of the story for the protagonist, David.
+Since the title is a continuation of an existing game and the second part follows the same main character, an additional challenge was to credibly link both installments.

-My role was to tell the story within very tight constraints imposed by the pre-designed gameplay.
-The narrative is therefore conveyed not only through the words spoken by the character during the game and the cutscenes, but also extensively through environmental storytelling – discovered objects, notes, or elements of the surroundings.
+My role was to build the story within very narrow constraints imposed by the previously designed gameplay.
+The narrative, developed together with the good people from Cat-astrophe Games, is conveyed not only through the protagonist's in-game dialogue and cutscenes but also extensively through the environment—discovered items, notes, and elements of the surroundings.

 I also co-designed gameplay mechanics, supported QA, and wrote the trailer script.
 I later translated all English texts into Polish.